keplarllp/google-analytics-export-to-csv/README.md

 	/target/scala-2.9.1/google-analytics-export-to-cxv_2.9.1-0.1.min.jar

 ## More information ##
-We plan to write some step-by-step tutorials to explain how this tool can be used in conjunction with a business intelligence like Tableau to provide insight that goes beyond what is possible with Google Analytics via the web interface.
-These will be published on the [Keplar blog](http://www.keplarllp.com/blog)
+We have written a set of step-by-step tutorials to explain how this tool can be used in conjunction with a business intelligence like Tableau to provide insight that goes beyond what is possible with Google Analytics via the web interface.

+These tutorials have been published as a blog post series on the [Keplar blog](http://www.keplarllp.com/blog):

+* [Introducing Google-Analytics-export-to-CSV] [blogintro]
+* [Installing Google-Analytics-export-to-CSV] [bloginstall]
+* [Using Google-Analytics-export-to-CSV: a step-by-step guide] [bloguse]
+* [Using Tableau and Google Analytics to analyse the drivers of growth in online retail] [blogtableau]

 ## Contact ##